photo hurricane cuba

 (CP) IS THE PROBABILITY OF THE EVENT OCCURRING BETWEEN

-00Z MON AND THE FORECAST HOUR (CUMULATIVE PROBABILITY)
+00Z SAT AND THE FORECAST HOUR (CUMULATIVE PROBABILITY)

 PROBABILITIES ARE GIVEN IN PERCENT